Our central image of the 4-day retreat: below the flame is a desert mother holding a scroll that reads, “Light the divine fire within yourself.”

 Asceticism in the Desert Tradition

-The desert mothers and fathers, if known at all, are probably perceived as ascetics who took eccentric and even extreme measures to develop their spiritual lives.
-Cynthia explains that rather than drawing upon medieval caricatures of asceticism gone wrong, we need to understand that in general ascetic practices were employed in the service of transformation, bending the human will towards the divine.
+The desert mothers and fathers, if known at all, are often perceived as ascetics who took eccentric and even extreme measures to develop their spiritual lives.
+Rather than drawing upon medieval caricatures of asceticism gone wrong, however, Cynthia suggests that these intrepid inner explorers employed ascetic practices in the service of transformation, bending the human will towards the divine.

 The desert tradition saw spiritual practices as a means to plug the psychic energy leaks of physical indulgence, self-righteousness, gossip, and scattered attention.
 However, the tradition seems to be aware that these practices can be dangerous, for as soon as a program is set up, progress can be charted and pride is a temptation.
 It’s all about finding the right balance between too little will power, which prevents any kind of true lift-off, and too much will power, which can result in idolatry of the path itself.